EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

    $\left(n_{i + 1} - n_i\right) \left(1 / \left(n_{i + 1} - n_i\right)\right) + 0 \left(1 / \left(n_{i + 1} - n_i\right)\right)$ = 1.

-   Let $X_i$ be the random variable in which the counter values increased by the *i*th increment operation.
+   Let $X_i$ be the random variable in which the counter values increased by the *i*-th increment operation.
 So the expected value of the counter after *n* *Increment* operations is:

    E[$∑_{i = 1}^{n} X_i$]\